nishia1/senti-news/README.md

 folder 1: nlp-testing
 * all of the testing code and messing w diff libraries
 * (my baby & relearning py analysis tools - oops)
-* see notes in read.me/file area (TBD based on analysis)
+* see notes in read.me/file area (will be added by christmas break, tbd)
 * still messing w some other libraries

 folder 2: senti_news_code :):):)